 (b) the fact that, although a responsible person for the vehicle expressly or impliedly authorised the person who allegedly committed the offence in respect of which the vehicle was impounded (the alleged offender) to drive the vehicle, the responsible person had no grounds to suspect the alleged offender would drive in a manner that contravened this Act.

-(7) A member of the Police Force or a senior police officer may require a person seeking the release of an impounded vehicle to provide information to him or her for the purposes of this section in a statutory declaration.
+(7) A police officer or a senior police officer may require a person seeking the release of an impounded vehicle to provide information to him or her for the purposes of this section in a statutory declaration.

 (8) Circumstances that may be prescribed by regulations made for the purposes of subsection (2)(k) are not limited by the circumstances described in the other paragraphs of subsection (2).

 [Section 79D inserted by No. 10 of 2004 s.
 13; amended by No. 4 of 2007 s.
 6; No. 24 of 2008 s.
 11 and 23; No. 23 of 2009 s.
 15; No. 20 of 2010 s.
-10.]
+10; No. 8 of 2012 s.
+37.]

 79E.
 Police expenses for impounding, liability for